-When the Referee stops the contest (TKO);
+When the Referee stops the contest (Technical):

-When an injury as a result of a legal manoeuvre is severe enough to terminate a bout (TKO); or
+When an injury as a result of a legal manoeuvre is severe enough to terminate a bout (Technical):

+When a Contestant presents bleeding that can't be contained after being treated by the Medical Practitioner; or.
+A Contestant vomits or loses control of bodily functions, involuntary urination or bowel incontinence.
+(Medical) The Medical Practitioner may instruct the Referee to stop a contest because they are of the opinion that a Contestant is exhausted or injured to such an extent as to be unable to provide a defence or continue.
+(Medical)

+A Second in a Contestant's corner throws a towel into the contest area, indicating a desire for the contest to be stopped.
+(Technical)

-- Decision via scorecards, including: - Unanimous decision when all three (3) Judges score the contest for the same Contestant; - Split decision when two (2) Judges score the contest for one Contestant and one (1) Judge scores for the Opponent; - Majority decision when two (2) Judges score the contest for the same Contestant and one (1) Judge scores a draw; or - Draws, including:- Unanimous draw: when all three (3) Judges score the contest a draw; - Majority Draw: when two (2) Judges score the contest a draw; or
+• Decision via scorecards, including:

+Unanimous decision - when all three (3) Judges score the contest for the same Contestant;

+Split decision - when two (2) Judges score the contest for one Contestant and one (1) Judge scores for the Opponent;

+Majority decision - when two (2) Judges score the contest for the same Contestant and one (1) Judge scores a draw; or

+- Draws, including: Unanimous draw: when all three (3) Judges score the contest a draw; - Majority Draw: when two (2) Judges score the contest a draw; or - Split Draw: when all three (3) Judges score differently. - Disqualification; When an injury sustained during competition due to an intentional foul is severe enough to terminate the contest. - Forfeit; A competitor fails to begin competition or prematurely ends the contest for reasons other than injury.